Chymyst/curryhoward/README.md

 See the [youtube presentation](https://youtu.be/cESdgot_ZxY) and the [tutorial](docs/Tutorial.md) for more details.

+# Quotation

+_These are all interesting examples, but is there a practical side to Curry-Howard isomorphism?
+Probably not in everyday programming._ -- Bartosz Milewski (2015), [Category Theory for Programmers, Chapter 9: Function types.](https://bartoszmilewski.com/2015/03/13/function-types/)

+The `curryhoward` library is an example of how we can use the Curry-Howard isomorphism for practical applications.

 # How it works

+The macro examines the type expression via reflection (at compile time),

 The current implementation uses an IPL theorem prover based on the sequent calculus called LJT as presented in:

-[D. Galmiche , D. Larchey-Wendling. _Formulae-as-Resources Management for an Intuitionistic Theorem Prover_ (1998)](http://citeseer.ist.psu.edu/viewdoc/summary?doi=10.1.1.35.2618).
+[D. Galmiche, D. Larchey-Wendling. _Formulae-as-Resources Management for an Intuitionistic Theorem Prover_ (1998)](http://citeseer.ist.psu.edu/viewdoc/summary?doi=10.1.1.35.2618).
 In 5th Workshop on Logic, Language, Information and Computation, WoLLIC'98, Sao Paulo.

 The original presentation of LJT is found in: